ybhartia/170Starcraft/README.md

 ## Manual

-Download or clone the projet [here](https://github.com/ybhartia/170Starcraft).
+Download or clone the project [here](https://github.com/ybhartia/170Starcraft).

 Use the following command to run the project:
 	python trueMaster.py path/to/replay/replay.SC2Replay

 Where path `path/to/replay/replay.SC2Replay` is the replay including path to the replay.
 It can be an absolute or relative path.

-Use `sudo pip install` for any modules that requires by `trueMaster.py` or any missing modules.
+Use `sudo pip install` for any modules that are required by `trueMaster.py` or any missing modules.

 ### Other Modules